-Medical detox is a broad term.
-It encompases every treatment that uses medical care and medication to help a person go through detox safely.
+Medically assisted treatment is a broad term.
+It encompases every treatment that uses medical care and medication to help a person go through rehab safely.
 However, not every drug works the same way.
 Therefore, it is important to focus on the specifics of each individual case.
-To ensure patients get the exact care they need, our opioid detox center Florida offers two distinct treatment options:
+To ensure patients get the exact care they need, our opioid addiction treatment Florida offers two distinct treatment options:

 - Opioid withdrawal treatment is a type of medical detox Florida rehab centers employ to help a person go through opioid withdrawal.